Donegal Airport: The 1990s

+Gill Airways provided service to Glasgow Prestwick Airport in 1996, and also 1999.
+Also in 1996, the initial Public Service Obligation contract for services to Dublin Airport was awarded to Ireland Airways, who began operating this service.
+There has been a continuous service to Dublin since.

+Glasgow services by Loganair ceased in 1997 when it was under the ownership of British Regional Airlines, but were replaced by Bright Air.
+Aer Arran replaced the failed Ireland Airways on the Dublin PSO in 1998.
+The airport's runway lighting system was destroyed in a vandalism attack on 13 December 1999, p4, with a repeat attack in March 2000.

+Up to the 1990s, the airport was generally referred to as Carrickfinn Airport/Airfield/Airstrip and very rarely as Donegal Airport, as there were plans to open a "Donegal Airport" in the vicinity of Letterkenny, with Donegal County Council preferring to reserve that name for the Letterkenny plans.

-2000s
+The 2000s

+From 2001 to 2003, the Dublin PSO route was operated by Euroceltic Airways.

 On 21 February 2007, the Irish Government announced that it would be giving €3.8 million to the airport in capital grant money.
-Domestic service to Dublin was established by Aer Arann.
+Domestic service to Dublin was resumed by Aer Arann.
 Aer Arann operated flights to Cork via Dublin in 2009 until they reduced their Cork-Dublin service to six times per week.
 The route closed in March 2010.
 In February 2010, Aer Arann closed its service to Glasgow Prestwick Airport and relocated to Glasgow Int’l Airport.

 Late 2000s and early 2010s, CityJet operated a Saturday seasonal charter flight to Rotterdam between April and September using a Fokker 50.

 2010s

 Service to Dublin was operated from 2012 to 2015 by Loganair and Flybe using a Saab 340 which rotated via Glasgow to provide aircraft and crew replenishment.
 Stobart Air, operating as Aer Lingus Regional, received public service obligation funding from the Irish Government to subsidise the route to Dublin.
 A contract was awarded in 2014, and the service commenced on 1 March 2015, using an ATR 42-300 (reg nos.
 EI-CBK or EI-EHH).
 The service was operated using an ATR 42-600 (reg nos.
 EI-GEV) from 2018 until the demise of Stobart Air, in June 2021.